Skip to main content

 Has ODOT already taken reductions?

-Spending that was phased out last biennium due to cash constraints is no longer budgeted, saving about $69 million this biennium.
+• Spending that was phased out last budget cycle due to cash constraints is no longer budgeted, saving about $69 million this budget cycle.

-Funding for rehabilitating and replacing maintenance stations was removed from the budget, saving about $38 million compared to last biennium.
+• Funding for rehabilitating and replacing maintenance stations was removed from the budget, saving about $38 million compared to last budget cycle.

 Why is ODOT continuing to hire while facing a shortfall?

-At Governor Kotek’s direction, ODOT has continued hiring for critical winter maintenance positions to protect public safety and ensure essential services during severe weather.
+At Governor Kotek's direction, ODOT hired for some critical winter maintenance positions to protect public safety and ensure essential services during severe weather.
 A small number of other critical positions, primarily in DMV customer service, are also being filled to maintain basic service levels.
-Recruitment for most other positions remains paused, and hundreds of vacancies continue to be held open to manage costs.
+Recruitment for most other positions remains paused, and hundreds more than 700 vacancies continue to be held open to manage costs.

 Why can't ODOT use federal funds or shift money from projects?